invoklab/InvokController/README.md

 This library is used for connecting development boards to the [Controller](https://play.google.com/store/apps/details?id=com.invokcontroller.app) app.
 Controller App is now available on Google Play.

+## What's new ?
+16 December 2021

+We have made the following changes:

+- Option to turn on/off Debug message.
+Debug message begins with [DEBUG] identifier.
+- Remove unused function from previous release.
+- Add ability to stop/remove mDNS service when device is connected.
+- Add connection status watcher by polling PING message from client.

 ## Disclaimer

 This library is still a work in progress.
 There may be some breaking changes in the future, which might require you to replace, re-organize, and rearrange functions or variables included in this library.
 Use this library at your own risk.